Damage after severe quake hits central NZ

 A similar series of quakes of a lower magnitude near Seddon in 2005 lasted for 11 days.

-Next story in National: Wellington city workers advised not to come in until midday
+Next story in New Zealand: Wellington city workers advised not to come in until midday

 Copyright © 2013, Radio New Zealand